Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Did you recently move?
 Your cat probably doesn’t understand the whole thing.
 Remember that cats have a strong sense of what “home” is, and that cannot be quickly switched.
 If they have run away, they could be trying to get back to where they understand “home” to be.

 If you’ve moved homes, make sure to keep your cat indoors for several weeks to give your cat time to adjust to the new home and area.
-When you do let them outside again, keep a close eye on them.
+Before you do let them outside, we recommend adding a GPS tracker or at least a collar with an ID-tag on them, so you can have a way of knowing where they are and finding them easily if they do get lost.

 4. Cat Fights